2013 Myanmar National League

-The MNL Myanmar 2013 is the Myanmar National League's fourth full regular season.
+The 2013 Myanmar National League season was the 4th edition of Myanmar National League.
 The fixture schedule was released on third weeks of December 2012.
-The season is scheduled to begin on 5 January 2013 and end on 25 August 2013.
-At the end of the 2013 season, the top two teams from the MNL-2 New Holland League will be promoted to the MNL while the two bottom teams from the MNL will be relegated to the MNL-2.
+The season began on 5 January 2013 and ended on 25 August 2013.
+At the end of the 2013 season, the top two teams from the MNL-2 New Holland League were promoted to the MNL while the two bottom teams from the MNL were relegated to the MNL-2.

 Teams

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 League table

 Matches

 Fixtures and results of the Myanmar National League 2013 season.